 This is not to mean do not go out to meet new people.
 Network and try to reach as many new people as possible, as there is always a chance you may meet your “guardian angel”.
 However, I caution you to choose who you spend the most time with, with care.

 According to the book Sapiens, as Homo sapiens, we evolved to become the most intelligent animals on Earth because of our ability to socialise and foster sophisticated relationships with others.
-Friends are meant to help bring happiness, and if you choose wisely, they will also help your development.
+Friends are meant to help bring happiness, and if you choose wisely, they will also help with your development.

 Good friends are key to your moods and happiness.
 So be genuine, surround yourself with many but let your personality attract those that are meant to stay in your life.